 The film program prepares students for creative roles in the film and television industry.
 Our intensive horizontally and vertically integrated program of screenwriting, production and theory/criticism requires 81 credits.
 Students may also choose a Screenwriting or Film Studies minor.
 Completion of the major in Film requires students to present a screenplay and either a senior film or a senior thesis to a faculty committee during the Spring quarter.

-All students begin in the Fall quarter after completing university English proficiencies.
+Students must complete all university GECRs before entering the film program.
+Students are required to begin the program in a fall quarter.
 FILM 214, Film and the Humanities, may be completed prior to any degree in Film, but must be successfully completed no later than the first quarter in the program.